d-subrahmanyam/ibot/README.md

-# Getting Started
+# iBot

-This is a slack bot built using Spring Boot and [jslack](https://github.com/d-subrahmanyam/jslack).
+This is a slack bot built using Spring Boot and [jslack](https://github.com/seratch/jslack).

 # How to run the application?